 In addition, HCDD convened and participated in several disaster recovery community engagement events with expert groups of developers and housing advocates.
 To elicit feedback on disaster recovery needs on a city-wide scale, HCDD launched a Hurricane Harvey public survey in English and in Spanish on May 14, 2018.
 As of June 24, 2018, HCDD received 746 responses.

 B. Complaints

-HCDD will provide a timely written response to every written complaint received related to CDBG-DR programs.
 The response will be provided in writing, or other effective communication, within fifteen (15) working days of the receipt of the complaint, when practicable.